styler00dollar/ComfyUI-sudo-latent-upscale/README.md

 - Huber
 - Different Conv2D (for example MBConv)
 - Dropout prior to final conv
+- Using normal image space as additional input or during training as loss with vae decode

 ### Failure cases
 - 4 channel ssim on output latents.
 Only remains as positive loss if `nonnegative_ssim=True` gets set in `pytorch_msssim`, but model does not seem to train properly then.